The web is overflowing with iPad love and attention

 I certainly believe the iPad will be overwhelmingly accepted by the general public.
 Apple currently has the golden touch when it comes to consumer electronics and the iPad won’t be any different.
 I plan to use mine as a test device in the pharmacy.
 If I can get 10-plus hours of battery life out of a device that pharmacists can use as a tool to access patient information and drug information resources from the patient bedside, then I will consider it a success.
 I’ve already asked some of the pharmacists about using it, and their response has been lukewarm at best.
 Most want to know if it will have a keyboard; uh, nope.
 So far most of the pharmacists prefer the convertible tablet pc models over the slate because they can quickly access a physical keyboard when necessary.
 Regardless of the iPad’s “coolness factor”, it will have to meet the needs of the pharmacists to be effective.
 I’m just sayin’.

-2 thoughts on “The web is overflowing with iPad love and attention”
+2 responses to “The web is overflowing with iPad love and attention”

 1. The iPad is a device for home entertainment first and foremost.
 What does it “take the place of”; books, newspapers, magazines, music players, and movies.
 Back when people had coffee tables what did you find on them?
 Books, magazines, and newspapers.
 I honestly believe the iPad is meant to be left on the coffee table for folks to pick up and peruse.